# #

 Continue Reading

-Spring City, UT—The Sanpete County Nominating Commission has selected three nominees for the vacancy in the Spring City Justice Court.
-The position will replace Judge Ivo Peterson who resigned July 1, 2016.
+Spring City, UT— The Sanpete County Nominating Commission has announced the appointment of the Honorable Mark Kay McIff to fill the Spring City Justice Court vacancy.
+The position will replace Judge Ivo Peterson who retired effective July 1, 2016.

 # # #